Updated January 1, 1 . AmFam Team

 Your policy can help provide financial protection against covered claims and lawsuits brought by others for accidental bodily injury or damage to their property caused by your personal activities, your children or your pets.
 Covered costs typically include the following:

 Renters insurance has you covered — literally.
-Should your rental become inhabitable due to a qualifying loss (fire, mold, water damage), many renters insurance policies reimburse you for hotel and other fees you might incur while you’re displaced.
+Should your rental become inhabitable due to a qualifying loss (fire, water damage), many renters insurance policies reimburse you for hotel and other fees you might incur while you’re displaced.
 So no matter what, you’ll always have a roof over your head.

 Most renters insurance policies are designed to be flexible enough to fit your unique lifestyle.
 There are many add-ons that can help protect things like pets, home businesses, expensive watch collections, etc. Your agent is ready to answer any questions and help you get the coverage you need.